 Unless expressly requested by the Customer and accepted by COINHOUSE or Special Conditions, the Purchase is made at a non-guaranteed Price.
 The Account Manager will confirm the Purchase with the Customer by telephone (the conversation can be recorded), by email and/or by electronic signature of a Transaction Notice.

-The Customer may request the Withdrawal of Crypto-assets purchased on an external Portfolio, the communication of which (by email or from the Website) is the sole responsibility of the Customer.
+The Customer may request the Withdrawal of Crypto-assets purchased on an external Portfolio, the communication of which (by email or from the Website or the Mobile App) is the sole responsibility of the Customer.
 Withdrawal may be made at the same time as the Purchase within a maximum of 72 hours.

 11. Sales Procedure

 To make a Sale, a Customer must have an open and validated Customer Account.
 A suspended or blocked Account cannot make a Sale.